CMSC-100-2S24-25-U3L/exer-03-javascript-basics-part-1-yhannis4/README.md

 Name: PRUDENCIO, YHANNIS GEOSH O.
 Degree Program: BS Computer Science

 Key Takeaways: Learned that javascript is a flexible programming language.
 It is also quite simple, compared to languages like Java and C. I am looking forward to integrating this in my websites.
+Implementing logic is quite challenging, but doable.